quirell/MyClippingsManager/README.md

 - Parse MyClippings.txt in multiple languages
 - Group Highlights and Notes whose locations overlap and show them as one like amazon clippings viewer does
-- Show clippings in book context as kindle device shows them
+- Show highlights and sentences surrounding it as kindle device shows them
 - Export clippings in kindle friendly format
-- If highlight is a single word in or expression, display it's translation
+- If highlight is a single word or expression, display it's translation